 We were very glad to see his reaction.

 I think language learners need courage when we try to speak in foreign languages for the first time.

-But when we find that they can understand what we say, we feel happy very much and it encourages us a lot.
+But when we find that they can understand what we say, we feel very happy and it encourages us a lot.

-I wanted my children to experience a small success and achievement little by little.
+I wanted my children to experience a small success and a sense of grafual achievement little by little.

-I believe that it will pile up and become their confidence one day.
+I believe that little improvement will build up and they will become confident.

 And the same goes for me.

 After I moved to the US, I had to adapt to the new environment.